semiprime/pygenda/docs/Usage.md

   widget moves to hour/minute fields.
 (These shortcut keys are localised, for example in French they are a/m/j/h/m.)

-* The icons in Year View are configurable via CSS (although it can be a bit fiddly).
-The default CSS shows a star for yearly events, a purple circle for other repeating events, a yellow disc for other events, and a green "T" for Todos.
+* The icons in Year View are configurable via CSS.
+The default CSS shows a star for yearly events, a purple circle for monthly and weekly events, a yellow disc for other events, and a green "T" for Todos.
+  Writing this CSS can be a bit fiddly, so a script, make_css_yearicons.py, is provided in the tools directory that generates the current icon CSS, and which can be modified to produce customised CSS.

 * Hint: To convert To-dos into Events, or vice-versa, cut & paste them.